AkshathRaghav/AkshathRaghav.github.io/_projects/lwl.md

 * Responsible for supervising code development and organizing research flow within the lab; Handling evaluation and integration of new scripts to make an efficient system for other researchers to query and visualize information
 * Developed scripts using Xarray and Geopandas to package LandSAT data from NASA/NOAA satellites; Used Rasterio to visualize and plot GeoTIFF datasets for analyzing lightning causation

 I worked on the Data Handling team as Lead under [Michael Wang](https://www.linkedin.com/in/michael-joshua-wang-476a34226/) (NASA) (PI: [Yuan Wang](https://wang-lab.stanford.edu/people) (Stanford X NASA)).
 Our goal was to replicate [DeepCube's Use Case 3](https://github.com/DeepCube-org/uc3-public-notebooks), but with a lightning-based focus.
-Some of my code: [GOES-R Scraper + Visualizer](https://colab.research.google.com/drive/1ZOuvLm3WKvbQYZsp53hw_uzs04zLvwd7?usp=sharing), [LANDSAT (USGS) Burner Area Finder](https://colab.research.google.com/drive/1DuRPH6dLdH5A8tzqiKDerA-0Ev8gTDXp?usp=sharing), [Extracting grids from ERA5](https://colab.research.google.com/drive/1oR1lKBaQKRYfITyd5qSv88LPv11GUlCK?usp=sharing), [Fork](https://github.com/AkshathRaghav/usgs-machine-to-machine-API).
+Some of my code: [GOES-R Scraper + Visualizer](https://colab.research.google.com/drive/1ZOuvLm3WKvbQYZsp53hw_uzs04zLvwd7?usp=sharing), [LandSAT Burner Area Finder](https://colab.research.google.com/drive/1DuRPH6dLdH5A8tzqiKDerA-0Ev8gTDXp?usp=sharing), [Extracting grids from ERA5](https://colab.research.google.com/drive/1oR1lKBaQKRYfITyd5qSv88LPv11GUlCK?usp=sharing), [USGS Pkg Fork](https://github.com/AkshathRaghav/usgs-machine-to-machine-API).

 ---

-Below is the proposal I pitched to the folks at [Ambee](https://www.getambee.com/) in Spring '23.
+Building upon this, I pitched a proposal to the folks at [Ambee](https://www.getambee.com/) -- in Spring '23 -- for a related project.
 You can read more about what I did with Ambee [here](https://akshathraghav.github.io/projects/ambee/).

 {% include figure.liquid loading="eager" path="assets/img/frp_workflow.png" title="nifc data" class="img-fluid rounded z-depth-1" %}